Testing for stationarity of functional time series in the frequency domain: Abstract

 \section{Abstract}

 Interest in functional time series has spiked in the recent past with papers covering both methodology and applications being published at a much increased pace.
-This article contributes to the research in this area by proposing stationarity tests for functional time series based on frequency domain methods.
-Setting up the tests requires a delicate understanding of periodogram- and spectral density operators that are the functional counterparts of periodogram- and spectral density matrices in the multivariate world.
-Two sets of statistics are proposed.
-One is based on the eigendecomposition of the spectral density operator, the other on a fixed projection basis.
-Their properties are derived both under the null hypothesis of stationary functional time series and under the smooth alternative of locally stationary functional time series.
+This article contributes to the research in this area by proposing a new stationarity test for functional time series based on frequency domain methods.
+The proposed test statistics is based on joint dimension reduction via functional principal components analysis across the spectral density operators at all Fourier frequencies, explicitly allowing for frequency-dependent levels of truncation to adapt to the dynamics of the underlying functional time series.
+The properties of the test are derived both under the null hypothesis of stationary functional time series and under the smooth alternative of locally stationary functional time series.
 The methodology is theoretically justified through asymptotic results.
-Evidence from simulation studies and an application to annual temperature curves suggests that the tests work well in finite samples. \\ {\bf Keywords:} Frequency domain methods, Functional data analysis, Locally stationary processes, Spectral analysis
+Evidence from simulation studies and an application to annual temperature curves suggests that the test works well in finite samples. \\ {\bf Keywords:} Frequency domain methods, Functional data analysis, Locally stationary processes, Spectral analysis

 {\bf MSC 2010:} Primary: 62G99, 62H99, Secondary: 62M10, 62M15, 91B84